The Color Purple

 Whoopi Goldberg (Celie), Danny Glover (Albert), Margaret Avery (Shug Avery), Oprah Winfrey (Sofia), Willard Pugh (Harpo), Akosua Busia (Nettie), Adolph Caesar (Old Mister), Rae Dawn Chong (Squeak)

-Steven Spielberg's first 'mature' film, adapted from the Pulitzer Prize winning novel by Alice Walker tells the story of a Southern black family during the early part of the 1900's, as they face struggles from both society and within themselves.
+Steven Spielberg's first 'mature' film, adapted from the Pulitzer Prize winning novel by Alice Walker tells the life story of an African-American woman during the early part of the 1900's, as she face struggles from both society and within her own family.

 The film was nominated for 11 Oscars and went away empty-handed, making it the biggest 'Oscar loser' of all time.
-It's unfortunate, it really deserved something.
+It's unfortunate, it really deserved something, as the screenplay and cast ensemble are excellent.

 A very well made piece of work.